-She pulled out the paper and noticed it was a bright, yellow sticky note with a simple note that said “Call me, 810-555-9823” This was the most interesting item she ever found in a thrift store purchase.
+She pulled out the paper and noticed it was a bright, yellow sticky note that said “Call me, 810-555-9823” This was the most interesting item she ever found in a thrift store purchase.

 Occasionally she would find kleenex, lint, or a bobby pin but never anything of any meaning.
 She walked over to the trash can to throw away the note, but she couldn’t bring herself to do it.

 So many questions filled her head: who wrote the note; who was it for; and why was the note abandoned in such a cute jacket?

 Claire picked up her phone and dialed the number.
 After several rings, an old woman answered the phone.
 The woman said, “Hello, this is Bette.
 Whom am I speaking with?”

 Claire replied softly, “Hello, this is Claire.
 Did you happen to donate a sparkly pink tweed jacket to the thrift shop recently?”

 The old woman laughed and said, “As a matter of fact, I did.
 I’m afraid the jacket is a bit too young for me now.”